cositehq/sanity-plugin-simpler-color-input/README.md

 ### Color Value Showing

-By default, the library show the color value in the input field.
+By default, the library shows the color value in the input field.
 If you want to hide it, you can set `showColorValue` to `false`.

 ```js
 // ...fields...